 The CBR1000RR-R Fireblade SP uses finger-follower rocker arms.
-The design reduces the inertia weight of the valve system by approximately 75% compared to a shim-and-bucket system, and contributes to the Fireblade SP’s higher redline.
+The design reduces the inertia weight of the valve system by approximately seventy-five percent compared to a shim-and-bucket system, and contributes to the Fireblade SP’s higher redline.
 DLC (diamond-like carbon) coating reduces friction resistance on surfaces sliding against the cam and tappet shim.

 The CBR1000RR-R Fireblade SP cam drive uses a shorter chain than previous designs.
 A gear on the crank drives an intermediary gear/sprocket, which in turn drives the cam chain, thus shortening the overall chain run.

-Honda’s unique built-in bottom bypass cooling system sends cooling water differently around the top and the bottom of the cylinder.
+Our unique built-in bottom bypass cooling system sends cooling water differently around the top and the bottom of the cylinder.
 The top needs more cooling, while the bottom needs less.
 The technology eliminates the existing hose outside the cylinder block.
 Cooling water coming out from the radiator flows into areas needing to be cooled more.
 As a result, the difference in temperature at different locations on cylinder bores becomes smaller, so that bores are less distorted, reducing friction.

 Normally a motorcycle engine is started up by rotating the crankshaft, however, for the CBR1000RR-R Fireblade SP, the starter acts on the clutch main shaft.
 In addition to shortening the crankshaft, double use of the primary driven gear to transmit rotation from the starter motor makes an even more compact layout possible.

 The intake valve angle is a super-narrow nine degrees (two degrees narrower than on the CBR1000RR).
-This change improves ventilation efficiency inside the intake port by approximately two percent, contributing to higher power output.
+This improves ventilation efficiency inside the intake port by approximately two percent, contributing to higher power output.

 The CBR1000RR-R Fireblade SP’s throttle bore diameter has been enlarged from 48mm to 52mm.
 The oval cross-section inside the throttle body streamlines airflow all the way from the throttle butterfly to the twin intake valves in the head to reduce intake air pressure drop.